The University of the Pacific, in concert with Bon Appétit, offers five different levels of meal plans to students living on-campus.

 The Copper and Bronze level meal plans are designed for our Upper Division Community students.
 Those living in the Upper Division Communities are required to be on a minimum Bronze level meal plan.
 This plan is designed to easily provide you a way to grab a quick meal during your busy week or a coffee or latte on your way to class.

 There are a variety of dining venues throughout the Pacific campus.
-In the DeRosa University Center, there are many options including the Marketplace, The Lair, and the Calaveras Coffee House.
-Other options include the Davies Cafe in the library, the Health Sciences Cafe on North campus, the EAT Truck located on South Campus, and The Grove grocery store, located in the McCaffrey Center.
+In the DeRosa University Center, there are many options including the Marketplace and The Lair.
+Other options include Starbucks in the library, the Health Sciences Cafe on North campus, the EAT Truck located on South Campus, and The Grove grocery store, located in the McCaffrey Center.
 Dining points may only be used at on-campus dining venues.

 The Marketplace features a variety of stations provided by Bon Appétit to choose from; a Taqueria station focusing on meals from many countries in South America, a Healthy Options station featuring California cuisine, a Wok 2 Thailand station offering specialties from throughout Thailand, an Exhibition station focusing on grill menu options, and more.
 At least one vegetarian entrée is featured at each meal and at each station.
 Bon Appétit is open to suggestions and requests, so feel free to contact them with any concerns.

 The University designed the dining plan in collaboration with Bon Appétit with flexibility in mind.
 There are no limitations on when or where students can use their dining points and there are no regulations prohibiting the use of dining points to purchase meals for other students or guests.
 Students will be able to "grab and go" with their purchases and are not limited to eating their meals in the location where it was purchased.
 For more information on the times that Pacific's Dining venues are open, please check out our Hours of Operation.